-- You'll attend your placement one full day or, two half days, term time negotiable between you and your placement.
+- You'll attend your placement one full day or, two half days, term time.
+This can be agreed between you and your placement.

-- You'll create a portfolio of evidence throughout the duration of your course to evidence your knowledge
+- You'll create a portfolio of evidence throughout the duration of your course.
+This is to evidence your knowledge

-- You'll be expected to complete reflective accounts of your learning and the impact this has had on you personally and professionally.
+- You'll be expected to complete reflective accounts of your learning.
+Including the impact this has had on you both personal and professional.

-- You can expect five tutorials over the duration of your course with your tutor to discuss your progress and future learning
+- You can expect five tutorials over the duration of your course with your tutor.
+You can discuss your progress and future learning

-- In class support will be achieved through activities, discussions, and tutor feedback
+- In class, support will be achieved through work, discussions, and tutor feedback

-- You'll also receive class materials via Teams for Education and a textbook to support your learning
+- You'll also receive class materials.
+Through Teams for Education and a textbook to support your learning

-- Assignment briefs will be used to give further guidance via Teams for Education
+- Assignment briefs will be used to give further guidance.
+Through Teams for Education

 General group discussions will take place via Teams for Education